jacintak/jacintak.github.io/model/index.md

 > as a side note, the models that entomologists and herpetologists use have a common history but the uptake and use of these models differs between these taxonomic groups.
 Marine biologists seem to be interested in a different aspect, i.e. growth and assimilation of mass, which have different patterns.

 ### Incorporating adaptive responses
 An important part of modelling life cycles, especially for insects, is to include their adaptive developmental responses to the environment.
 Insect development is not independent of their environment, they have dormancy responses that can have major consequences for the developmental trajectory through time.
-Modelling diapause responses is an ongoing and active body of work.
-Entomologists haven't gotten there yet but examples have been published recently.
+I included different types of dormancy responses in my model and I could run sensitivity analyses to see if these responses consequently affected phenology.
+Modelling diapause responses is an ongoing and active body of work, hindered in part because the complex mysteries of diapause have not been solved and not from a lack of trying.
+But that hasn't stopped entomologists from publishing models with an explicit or implicit diapause response.

 ### So how does the model work?